9 Fun Facts About Alaska

 Today the Exit Glacier shows the dramatic effects of climate change.
 The roadway leading to the glacier’s parking lot is lined with signs that show how far the glacier extended in the past.
 The first sign has a date in the 1800s.
 You have to drive for miles to reach the next marker from the early 1900s and miles more to get to signs with dates later in the century.

-Fun Fact About Alaska #6: No surprise!
-You can expect cold temperatures and dark days in Alaska during the winter.
+6. No surprise!
+You can expect cold temperatures and dark days in Alaska during the winter

 Almost one-third of Alaska’s land is in the Arctic Circle, so cold and dark days are not surprising.
-The lowest temperature recorded in Alaska was -79.8 degrees at Prospect Creek north of Fairbanks in 1971.
+The lowest temperature recorded in Alaska was -80 degrees Fahrenheit at Prospect Creek, north of Fairbanks in 1971.

 Alaska’s winter generally lasts from October through March.
 Coastal areas are a little more temperate, but you can expect to see snow as early as October in the interior.
 Temperatures can dive below -30 degrees Fahrenheit.